 Unlike Cursor or Lovable, Claude Code doesn’t have a visual interface.
 It works in your terminal, runs commands, reads and writes files, and maintains awareness across your whole project.
 This gives it more autonomy: it can make a coherent sequence of related changes across multiple files without you managing each step manually.

 The skill floor is higher than it appears.
 Knowing what to ask for, how to structure sessions, and when to intervene requires technical judgment.
 Beginners often create debt by letting sessions run too long without reviewing what’s accumulated.
+If you are deciding between agent autonomy and visible IDE control, the Claude Code vs Cursor comparison is the closest side-by-side decision guide.

 Best for: Technical founders and developers building complex products, managing large codebases, or wanting agentic multi-step execution with minimal hand-holding.